Andrew Tynes

 Andrew Tynes (born 13 February 1972) is a retired Bahamian sprinter who specialized in the 200 metres.

 Biography

 He won gold medals at the 1993 Central American and Caribbean Games and the 1993 Central American and Caribbean Championships, and a silver medal at the 1995 Pan American Games.

-His personal best time was 20.22 seconds, achieved in April 1993 in El Paso.
+His personal best time was 20.22 seconds, achieved in April 1993 in El Paso, Texas.
 Tynes also co-holds the Bahamian record in the 4 x 100 metres relay, achieved with teammates Renward Wells, Dominic Demeritte and Iram Lewis.